open-energy-transition/Oh-my-Grid/docs/index.md

 <div class="initiative-section">
   <div class="initiative-content">
     <h2>Why This Matters</h2>
-    <p> Transitioning away from fossil energy sources—which account for over 75% of global greenhouse gas emissions—requires rapid modernization of the electrical grid, currently a major bottleneck to energy decarbonization</p>
+    <p> Transitioning away from fossil energy sources—which account for over 75% of global greenhouse gas emissions—requires rapid modernization of the <b>electrical grid</b>, currently a major <b>bottleneck to energy decarbonization</b></p>
     <p>Despite the urgent need to expand the electricity grid, no open industrial data standard has been established for cross-border transmission.
-OpenStreetMap has emerged as the unofficial de facto standard in academia and industry.
+OpenStreetMap has emerged as the <b>unofficial de facto standard in academia and industry for grid data</b>.
 However, in developing countries, grid data remains poor, hindering both rural energy access and efforts to combat climate change:</p>
     <blockquote>
       Improve data reliability and availability to better assess and manage risks for clean energy projects in emerging market and developing economies.
     </blockquote>